adap/flower/doc/source/quickstart_scikitlearn.rst

 Flower Server
 -------------

-The following Flower server is a little bit more advanced and returns evaluation function for the server-side evaluation.
+The following Flower server is a little bit more advanced and returns an evaluation function for the server-side evaluation.
 First, we import again all required libraries such as Flower and scikit.

 :code:`server.py`, import Flower and start the server: